'Birdman' takes flight at an Oscars punctuated by politics

-On a stormy night in Hollywood, the 87th annual Academy Awards — which came in humbled by backlash to its all-white acting nominees — bristled with politics and heartfelt speeches about women's rights, immigration, suicide prevention, governmental surveillance and race.
+The 87th annual Academy Awards Academy Awards — which came in humbled by backlash to its all-white acting nominees — bristled with politics and heartfelt speeches about women's rights, immigration, suicide prevention and race.

-"Maybe next year the government will inflict immigration restrictions," said Innaritu, recalling last year's best director winner, Alfonso Cuaron.
+"Maybe next year the government will inflict immigration restrictions," said Inarritu, recalling last year's best director winner, Alfonso Cuaron.
 "Two Mexicans in a row.
 That's suspicious, I guess."

 The black-and-white Polish film "Ida" took best foreign language film, marking the first such win for Poland despite a rich cinema history.
 Director Pawel Pawlikowski charmed the audience with a bemused acceptance speech that ran drastically over his allotted time.